kcirick/dotfiles/README.md

 This is the dotfiles for my ASUS C424 Chromebook. (coming soon)

+## Swift3

+This is the dotfiles for my Acer Swift3 laptop (SF314-43-R36M)

 ## Historical

 This contains dotfiles that I have created in the past but no longer use and/or are outdated.